andrew/ultimate-awesome/README.md

 - [awesome-actionscript3](https://github.com/robinrodricks/awesome-actionscript3) - A curated list of awesome libraries and components for ActionScript 3 and Adobe AIR.
 - [awesome-actionscript-sorted](https://github.com/uhub/awesome-actionscript-sorted) - A curated list of awesome ActionScript frameworks, libraries and software.

-### Game Maker Language Lists
-- [awesome-gamemaker](https://github.com/bytecauldron/awesome-gamemaker) - A curated list of awesome libraries, snippets, guides, and projects for GameMaker.

 ### Vala Lists
 - [awesome-elementaryos](https://github.com/kleinrein/awesome-elementaryos) - A curated list of awesome applications, tools and shiny things for elementary OS .
 - [awesome-vala](https://github.com/vala-lang/awesome-vala) - A curated list of Vala projects.

+### Haxe Lists
+- [awesome-snowkit](https://github.com/anissen/awesome-snowkit) - A curated list of resources by the snõwkit collective (

 ### Motoko Lists
 - [awesome-motoko](https://github.com/ic123-xyz/awesome-motoko) - A curated list of Motoko code and resources.